 She has served on numerous boards and committees, including the British Council (Wales Committee), the National Library of Wales and the Welsh Language Board.
 She is the Chairman of the James Pantyfedwen Trust and chair of its Examining Committee.
 Gwerfyl is also chair of Theatre Genedlaethol Cymru.
 She became a Fellow of the University of Wales Lampeter in 2008.

-Senior Responsible Officer: Dr Rhodri Llwyd Morgan, Pro Vice-Chancellor, Welsh Language and Culture and External Engagement
+Senior Responsible Officer: Dr Rhodri Llwyd Morgan, Director, Welsh Language and Culture and External Engagement

 A graduate of Aberystwyth University and Cardiff University, he has worked for BBC Wales, the Welsh Language Board and Ceredigion County Council where he was Assistant Director of Education responsible for Cultural Services, Youth Services, Adult Community Learning, Work-Based Learning and the Welsh Language.
 He joined Aberystwyth University in September 2013 as Pro Vice-Chancellor for the Welsh Language, Culture and External Relations.
 He is Chair of Mudiad Meithrin, the main voluntary sector provider of Welsh-medium early years care and education and a member of the First Minister’s Welsh Language Partnership Council, advising Welsh Government on its Welsh Language Strategy.